Skip to main content

 Research {topic}.

-IMPORTANT: Use the search tool for EVERY fact you include.
+IMPORTANT: Use web_search for EVERY fact you include.

 Do not include any information that doesn't come from a tool.